-The use of background checks for past criminal activity has been on the rise, and has fueled an industry for companies providing this service.
-Although more common for applicants for positions in law enforcement, jobs working with children and other vulnerable populations, and positions in government agencies, many companies are routinely conducting background checks on most or all candidates for jobs before hire, in an attempt to protect employers from litigation (Blumstein & Nakamura, 2009).
+The use of background checks for past criminal activity has been on the rise and has fueled an industry for companies providing this service.
+Although quite common for applicants for positions in law enforcement, jobs working with children and other vulnerable populations, and positions in government agencies, many companies are routinely conducting background checks on most or all candidates for jobs before hire in an attempt to protect employers from litigation and to prevent hiring poor workers (Blumstein & Nakamura, 2009).
+The Society for Human Resource Management (SHRM, 2012) found that the vast majority of employers are routinely conducting criminal background checks on potential employees.
 Interestingly, although background checks are becoming commonplace, there has been very little research examining the impact on organizations.
+This is an important concern because companies who routinely refuse to hire applicants with criminal or arrest records can come under fire from the EEOC due to adverse impact concerns because African Americans and Hispanics are more likely, as a group, to have arrest records (Aamodt, 2015).